Existence of stationary ballistic deposition on the infinite lattice: Proof of Theorem

 where the last step holds because the term that was taken out of the conditional expectation is $\mf_t$-measurable and integrable (by Lemma \ref{penroselmm}).
 Noting that

 and taking expectation on both sides in the previous display, we get

-This completes the proof of the lemma. \end{proof} We need the following simple result about discrete approximations of integrals of monotone functions. \begin{lmm} Take any $t\ge 0$, and a bounded monotone function $f:[0,t]\to \rr$.
+This completes the proof of the lemma. \end{proof} We need the following standard result about Riemann integrability of bounded monotone functions.
+The proof is omitted. \begin{lmm} Take any $t\ge 0$, and a bounded monotone function $f:[0,t]\to \rr$.
 Then

-\end{lmm} \begin{proof} Since $f$ is monotone, it has at most a countable number of points of discontinuity.
-In particular, it is almost everywhere continuous.
-For each $n$, define a function $f_n(s) := f(s_n)$, where $s_n := it/n$, with $i$ being the unique integer such that $it/n \le s< (i+1)t/n$.
-Note that $s_n \to s$ as $n\to\infty$.
-Since $f$ is a.e.~continuous, this implies that $f_n \to f$ pointwise a.e.
-To complete the proof, note that